MESHWORKING IN PLANTHROPOSCENE

 I work with placemaking, commoning, and organizing across various projects connecting art with social engagement.
 My practice reflects on work culture from an animist and phyto-somatic perspective.
 I’m interested in dance and choreography as forms of alternative social reproduction, enhancing glocal solidarities and operating across both institutional and bottom-up contexts.

-I use MESHWORK as a metaphor that invites an animist vision into organizing and work culture.
+I use MESHWORK as a metaphor that invites an animist vision into my work culture.
 It resonates with perspectives such as place-thought, which Haudenosaunee and Anishinaabe scholar Vanessa Watts describes as “a theoretical understanding of the world via a physical embodiment.”

 “Place-Thought is based upon the premise that land is alive and thinking and that humans and non-humans derive agency through the extensions of these thoughts.”

-In her curatorial text for the “Fiddlesticks” exhibition, Katarzyna Różniak-Szabelska notes (quoting Kacper Pobłocki) that in the Polish countryside, echoes of times when people believed that “even the stone was not regarded as a mute, passive, impersonal thing” persisted into the 20th century - as in the saying: “when stones grew, they were soft.”
+In the Polish countryside, echoes of times when people considered that “even the stone was not a mute, passive, impersonal thing” persisted into the 20th century - as in the saying: “when stones grew, they were soft.”

 Within my practice, following the meshwork metaphor and listening to plants supports the creation of new imaginaries and the unlearning of “disciplined” models of work.
 This aligns with what Valeria Graziano calls prefigurative practice - addressing the “basic” phantasies that solidify “institutional objects that are never questioned (roles, aims, modalities, economies, temporalities, etc.)”